 Organizations that are able to respond effectively and quickly after a cybersecurity event had an incident response plan (IR) in place.
-An incident response plan is comprised of a set of processes and procedures that define how to recover from cybersecurity events like a data breach, ransomware infection, data loss, and other threats that may impact business continuity.
+An incident response plan outlines how to recover from cybersecurity events.
+These events include data breaches, ransomware infections, data loss, and other threats that may disrupt business operations.

 Creating an incident response plan is part of the overall process of the cybersecurity plan and a result of performing a cybersecurity risk assessment.
-Organizations that perform a cybersecurity risk assessment and then develop a well-tested incident response plan saw data breach costs that were $1.23 million less than organizations that either didn’t have an incident response plan or one that wasn’t thoroughly tested.
+Organizations that conducted a cybersecurity risk assessment and created a well-tested incident response plan saw reduced data breach costs.
+The cost savings were $1.23 million compared to organizations that lacked a plan or had an untested plan.